tidyverse/tidyverse.org/content/google_privacy_policy.md

   * [gmailr](https://gmailr.r-lib.org) wraps the [Gmail API](https://developers.google.com/gmail/api/)
   * [googlesheets4](https://googlesheets4.tidyverse.org) wraps the [Sheets API](https://developers.google.com/sheets/api/) *not released yet*

 All of these packages are governed by common policies recorded here.
 These packages use internal resources owned by the "Tidyverse API Packages" project on Google Cloud Platform.
-That is the name you will see in a consent screen.
+That is the name you will see in a consent screen. *Exception: gmailr does NOT use any resources owned by Tidyverse API Packages, due to [special requirements around Gmail and its scopes](https://developers.google.com/terms/api-services-user-data-policy#additional-requirements-for-specific-api-scopes).
+You MUST provide your own OAuth client to gmailr, whereas that is possible, but not mandatory, for the other packages listed here.*

 Your use of Google APIs with these packages is subject to each API's respective terms of service.
 See <https://developers.google.com/terms/>.